How to Cope With an Emotionally Draining Friends

 4. Offer Them An Alternative

 If you can’t fix their problems, offer them an alternative.
-Explain to them how their emotional problems are affecting you and offer them sources, information, or suggest a professional who can help them cope with their emotions and the stress.
+Explain to them how their emotional problems are affecting you and offer them sources, and information, or suggest a professional who can help them cope with their emotions and the stress.
 Here, the best thing for your friend is to seek professional help.

 Remember, a friend does not equal a therapist.